Fectio, Late Roman re-enactment society

 Valerian forces the Persians from Syria.

-The Alamanii invade Italy, but are defated by Gallienus near Milan.
+The Alamanni invade Italy, but are defated by Gallienus near Milan.

 The Goths ravage Asia Minor as far as Trabzon.